VCTLabs/vct-clonepi-bsp-platform/README.rst

 Replace the repo init command above with one of the following:

-For developers - gatesgarth
+For developers - hardknott

 ::

-  $ repo init -u https://github.com/VCTLabs/vct-beagleboard-bsp-platform -b oe-gatesgarth
+  $ repo init -u https://github.com/VCTLabs/vct-clonepi-bsp-platform -b oe-hardknott

 For intrepid developers and testers - master